PASG 2024 OSLO conference

 Participation fees:

-• Electronical participants: 1500 NOK, 500 NOK for PASG members.
+Digital participants (streaming): 1500 NOK.
+500 NOK for students and PASG members.

-The conference takes place at Deicman Library
+The conference takes place at Deichman Library

 Adress: Anne-Cath.
 Vestlys plass 1, 0150 Oslo